numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 - You'll learn how to calculate Air Quality Index (AQI)

-- You'll learn how to perform a paired t-test and find the t and p values
+- You'll learn how to perform a paired t-test and find the `t` and `p` values

-- You'll learn to interpret these values
+- You'll learn how to interpret these values

 ## What you'll need